Did you lose most or all of your business at the height of the COVID -19 lock downs when social distancing and public space closures was mandated?

 Through a website, you can assure people that you’re still in business.
 You can announce any changes to your hours of operation or product availability.
 You can use it as a communication tool, to keep in touch with clients, offer valuable support or information.
 You can also connect with a wider audience, who may appreciate your products and services.

 Even better, an ecommerce website can actually make you money.
 It can replace some of your lost in-store revenue.
-And when we get back to the new norm after COVID-19, whatever that will be, it can supplement your in-store revenue.
-IF you have ecommerce capability, a little creativity, and the right setup to support online sales.
+And even when we all get back to a new norm after COVID-19, whatever that will be, it can supplement your in-store revenue.
+If you have ecommerce capability, a little creativity, and the right setup to support online sales.

 How To Adapt Your Offerings to the Online World

 Of course, some of your services may be difficult to offer online; but, there are many ways business owners can get creative by offering virtual online activities that complement or supplement your offline ones.